akostrik/exam5_cpp/README.md

 In the Warlock class, the switch statement is FORBIDDEN and its use would result in a -42.

-Create an abstract class called ASpell, in Coplien's form, that has the following protected attributes:
+Create an abstract class called **ASpell**, in Coplien's form, that has the following protected attributes:

 * name (string)